-As the person responsible for generating qualified sales leads, you’re likely familiar with agent assisted dialing.
+As the person responsible for generating qualified B2B sales leads, you’re likely familiar with agent assisted dialing.
 What you may not know is that the data you feed into your sales dialing programs is far more important than how many dialed calls you make.
 The data you feed your dialing tools impacts how well your system can dial phone numbers.

-If you aren’t familiar with agent assisted dialing, think of them as ways to bypass those pesky phone navigation systems during your outbound sales engagement.
+If you aren’t familiar with agent assisted dialers, think of them as ways to bypass those pesky phone navigation systems during your outbound sales engagement.
 Human reps get in contact with a person, and not a machine.
 Agent assisted calls minimize interactions with gatekeepers as they put you in contact with potential customers directly or give you the opportunity to leave a sales voicemail.

 The problem with most agent assisted dialing programs is that sales reps are calling the wrong prospects in the first place.
 They have little (or no) information available about the people they are calling.
 When a prospect does not fit your target market profile or has limited interest in your service, you are throwing your time away.

 Maximizing Agent Assisted Dialing

 Yes.
 Agent assisted calls may save time, but you’ll be spinning in circles if you don’t have the right processes in place.
 Sales dialers accelerate an existing process.
 With bad data, it accelerates failure.
 With good data, it accelerates success.